Lifestyle

 Football fever is sweeping Dubai, and Chalco’s Cantina on Marina Walk is ready to host every moment of it.
 Screening every FIFA World Cup match live from 11 June, this much-loved Mexican spot is shaping up to be a top watch party destination for football fans across the city.
 With multiple screens spread across the venue, the action is impossible to miss from any corner of the room.
 The lively atmosphere, authentic Mexican flavors from Chef Alonso’s kitchen, and proper cocktails make every match feel like an event in itself, not just a screening.

 Already one of Dubai Marina’s favorite spots for sports nights and social gatherings, Chalco’s Cantina brings together great food, great drinks, and the kind of crowd energy that makes watching football truly memorable.
+Chalco’s Cantina is also launching its “Bring Your Flag, Grab a Drink” promotion.
+Fans who bring in and leave their country’s flag at the venue will receive a complimentary selected house drink (maximum one flag/ drink per person).

 • Screening: Every FIFA World Cup match live from 11 June

-• Food offer: Mexican bites from AED 35 (USD 10), including quesadillas, nachos, wings, tacos, and loaded fries
+• Food offer: Mexican bites from AED 35 (USD 10), including quesadillas, nachos, wings, tacos, and loaded fries | World Cup Sharing Platter for AED 199

 • Drinks offer: Bucket of beers from AED 125 (USD 34) | Shots from AED 25 (USD 7)